 So how do you get the most amount of followers?
-I did an informal test for an Instagram post I wrote on the Shopify blog, How To Get A Massive Following On Instagram:
+Our founder, Richard, did an informal test for an Instagram post he wrote on the Shopify blog, How to Get A Massive Following on Instagram:

 Here were the results:

-If you want help following and building your audience using a program that doesn’t violate terms and conditions, try the program Crowdfire (Formally, JustUnfollow).
-Crowdfire allows you to quickly copy your competitors followers much quicker than doing it manually on your phone.
+If you want help following and building your audience using a program that doesn’t violate Instagram’s terms and conditions, try the program Crowdfire.
+Crowdfire allows you to quickly copy your competitor’s followers much more quickly than you can do it manually on your phone.
 It also has some additional features worth checking out.